-With reference to loans and advances to customers, PKO Bank Polski SA recognized increase in the market share with respect to corporate entities (+2.2 p.p. r/r).
-Regarding deposits, it is worth to point out the increase in the share of corporate entities and high market share with respect to retail customers (as the result of implementation, starting from September 2008, of a competitive and comprehensive offer for the clients).
+Compared to 2008, PKO Bank Polski SA noted growth in all market shares.
+Regarding deposits, it is worth to point out the increase of share with respect to corporate entities and high market share with respect of retail customers (as a result of implementation, starting from September 2008, of a competitive and comprehensive offer for the clients).